mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 In Studio Pro version 10.5, a new, visual, way of constructing XPath constraints was introduced.
 This is called **visual Builder for XPath constraints** (Builder).

-From Mendix version 10.10, Builder is the default way to construct XPath constraints

-The default way to construct XPath constraints is to write XPath expressions, but you can change the default by checking **Enable the XPath Builder as the default XPath constraint editor**.
+From Mendix version 10.10, Builder is the default way to construct XPath constraints, but you can change the default by clearing **Enable the XPath Builder as the default XPath constraint editor**.

 {{% alert color="info" %}}
 For Mendix versions 10.5.0 through 10.9.0, this option is on the **New Features** tab.